-None of us have it all together; it’s a long journey of learning for all of us.
+None of us have it all together.
+It’s a long journey of learning for all of us.
+Personally I struggle with excessive paranoia due to my anxiety.
+I can’t be the only one wondering how to win over excessive paranoia

 No matter how safe or positive a situation may be, people suffering from anxiety (like me) will always think about all the things that could go wrong or not according to plan.
 For example, this year was the first year my child had to take public transport to school.
 Even if all precautions were taken, I still burst into tears convinced that I would look her to human trafficking.
 The thoughts infest their mind and grow bigger and stronger, which may lead to a panic attack.